stellar/stellar-cli/cmd/soroban-rpc/README.md

       ./soroban-rpc gen-config-file
       ```
   - Paste the output to a file and save it as `.toml` file in any directory.
   - Make sure to update the config values to testnet specific ones.
-You can refer to [Deploying your RPC Instance](https://soroban.stellar.org/docs/reference/rpc#deploy-your-own-rpc-instance) section for specific config settings.
+You can refer to [Configuring](https://docs.google.com/document/d/1SIbrFWFgju5RAsi6stDyEtgTa78VEt8f3HhqCLoySx4/edit#heading=h.80d1jdtd7ktj) section in the Runbook for specific config settings.
 - If everything is set up correctly, then you can run the RPC server with the following command:
 ```bash
 ./soroban-rpc --config-path <PATH_TO_THE_RPC_CONFIG_FILE>